Equality Act 2010: Background

 The Labour Party included a commitment to an Equality Bill in its 2005 election manifesto.
 The Discrimination Law Review was established in 2005 to develop the legislation and was led by the Government Equalities Office.
 The review considered the findings of the Equalities Review Panel, chaired by Trevor Phillips, which reported in February 2007.
 The Act is intended to simplify the law by bringing together existing anti-discrimination legislation.
 The Equality Act 2010 has replaced the Equal Pay Act 1970, Sex Discrimination Act 1975, Race Relations Act 1976, Disability Discrimination Act 1995, Employment Equality (Religion or Belief) Regulations 2003, Employment Equality (Sexual Orientation) Regulations 2003 and the Employment Equality (Age) Regulations 2006.

 Polly Toynbee wrote that the bill, which was drafted under the guidance of Harriet Harman, was "Labour's biggest idea for 11 years.
 A public-sector duty to close the gap between rich and poor will tackle the class divide in a way that no other policy has...
 This new duty to narrow the gap would permeate every aspect of government policy.
 Its possible ramifications are mind-bogglingly immense."
 One cabinet member described it as "socialism in one clause".
 This part of the legislation was never brought into force, except for Scottish devolved authorities.

 Sections 104–105 of the Act extend until 2030 the exemption from sex discrimination law, which allows political parties to create all-women shortlists.
 The exemption was previously permitted by the Sex Discrimination (Election Candidates) Act 2002.

-The Parliamentary process was completed, following a debate, shortly after 11 pm on 6 April 2010, when amendments by the House of Lords were accepted in full.
+The parliamentary process was completed, following a debate, shortly after 11 pm on 6 April 2010, when amendments by the House of Lords were accepted in full.

 Debate

 Reform of the monarchy

 In April 2008, Solicitor General Vera Baird announced that as part of the Single Equality Bill, legislation would be introduced to repeal parts of the Act of Settlement 1701 that prevent Roman Catholics or those who marry Roman Catholics from ascending to the throne, and to change the inheritance of the monarchy from cognatic primogeniture to absolute primogeniture, so that the first-born heir would inherit the throne regardless of gender or religion.

 However, later in 2008, the Attorney General Baroness Scotland of Asthal decided not to sponsor a change in the law of succession, saying, "To bring about changes to the law on succession would be a complex undertaking involving amendment or repeal of a number of items of related legislation, as well as requiring the consent of legislatures of member nations of the Commonwealth".
 The published draft bill did not contain any provisions to change the succession laws.
-Cognatic primogeniture for the British monarchy was instead abolished separately three years after the Equality Act came into force, with the enactment of the Succession to the Crown Act 2013.
+Male-preference primogeniture for the British monarchy was instead abolished separately three years after the Equality Act came into force, with the enactment of the Succession to the Crown Act 2013.